 Transphobic bullying is bullying based on prejudice or negative attitudes, views or beliefs about trans people.
 Transphobic bullying affects young people who are trans but can also affect those questioning their gender identity as well as students who are not trans but do not conform to gender stereotypes.

-Homophobic bullying targets someone's sexuality (whether they are, or are perceived to be gay, lesbian, bi or heterosexual), whereas transphobic bullying targets someone because of their gender identity (whether they identify as male, female or something different, regardless of the gender they were assigned at birth) or because they do not 'conform' to traditional gender stereotypes.
+Homophobic and biphobic bullying targets someone's sexuality (whether they are, or are perceived to be gay, lesbian, bi or heterosexual), whereas transphobic bullying targets someone because of their gender identity (whether they identify as male, female or something different, regardless of the gender they were assigned at birth) or because they do not 'conform' to traditional gender stereotypes.